tjdragon/hedera22/README.md

 Transfer some native HBARs to the participants
 For the participants to be able to interact with the native chain, transfer some native HBARs to them using TransferHBARs.
-You can then use CLI the with the option "Display balances" to confirm.
+You can then use CLI with the option "Display balances" to confirm.

 Transfer some tokens to the participants.
 Same as above, but using TransferTokens